Variable coherence model for free-electron laser pulses: Statistical Analyses

-Appendix~\ref{more_stats} presents the joint probability distributions of sub-pulse intensities in the time versus frequency domains for the LCLS-I and LCLS-II cases.
-For the LCLS-I parameter set, we observe qualitatively similar results to the FLASH case from figure~\ref{fig:JointHistoInt_flash}.
-On the other hand, the LCLS-II parameter set yields a very distinct behavior: irrespective of the coherence with, we observe a strong (anti-)correlation between the time and frequency sub-pulse intensities, which tend to cluster around their Fourier-limited asymptotic values.
+The supplemental document presents the simulated joint probability distributions of sub-pulse intensities in the time versus frequency domains for the LCLS-I and LCLS-II parameters.
+For the LCLS-I parameter set, we observe qualitatively similar results to the FLASH case from figure~\ref{fig:JointHistoFlash}.
+On the other hand, the LCLS-II parameter set yields a very distinct behavior: irrespective of the coherence width, we observe a strong (anti-)correlation between the time and frequency sub-pulse intensities, which tend to cluster around their Fourier-limited asymptotic values.
 We attribute these results to the limited number of sub-pulses -- mostly one or two per pulse -- again, due to the reduced pulse duration compared to the average bandwidth.